ingridslette/ingridslette/README.md

 ☔️ My PhD research focused on how previous precipitation extremes alter the impacts of extreme drought on root traits and patterns of aboveground vs. belowground plant production and carbon cycling in grasslands.

-📬 email slett152@umn.edu.
+📬 email slett152@umn.edu or ingrid.slette@gmail.com

-🐦 twitter @Ingrid_Slette

 🎓 PhD Colorado State University, Ecology